vpapador/metagenomics-pipeline/README.md

 ---

-## 🛠️ Getting Started
+### Getting Started
 Follow the instructions in each section to run the pipeline step by step.

-This pipeline covers the key steps in analyzing metagenomics data, from data download and preprocessing to the creation of metagenome-assembled genomes and their annotation.
-The extra steps provide opportunities for further exploration and analysis of the data.
+This pipeline covers the key steps in analyzing metagenomic data, from data download and preprocessing to the reconstruction and annotation of metagenome-assembled genomes.
+Additional steps are included to support further exploration and deeper analysis of the data.

 ## Download public data
 SRA run selector
 Download from terminal